WeiXipin/MSMM/README.md

 ```

 ## Training
-Training MSMM in MSMM/.Select the corresponding training model and go to the corresponding folder
+Select the corresponding training model and go to the corresponding folder.

 MSMM-LA in MSMM/MSMM-final-local_attetion/msmm